GitSum86/LyricsCloud/readme.md

 For this graduate-level course, we will focus on developing a reliable method to extract key data from song lyrics.
 Our primary goals include:
 * Parsing lyrics from a text file.
-* Generating a data table of word frequencies.
+* Generate a data table containing the word frequencies from the loaded file.
-* Creating a Word Cloud visualization based on the most frequently used words.
+* Creating a Word Cloud visualization based on word frequency using Kumo.
+* Uses all available Kumo shapes (Rectangle, Circle, Image Mask)
+* Shapes are resized according to configured dimensions
 * Exporting the data for further analytical purposes.
+(TO-DO)

 We will also explore other potential applications of this data and develop conceptual mock-ups to illustrate their usefulness in the music industry.